Ingrid Newkirk: Attitude toward the ALF

 Newkirk has been criticized for publicizing actions carried out in the name of the Animal Liberation Front (ALF).
-She supports the goals of the ALF, arguing that "Not until black demonstrators resorted to violence did the national government work seriously for civil rights legislation ...
-In 1850 white abolitionists, having given up on peaceful means, began to encourage and engage in actions that disrupted plantation operations and liberated slaves.
-Was that all wrong?"
-She has said that she understands, but shrinks from, actions that involve arson:
+She has said that she does not support criminal acts such as arson:

 I do support getting animals out in the same way I would have supported getting human slaves out, child labor, sex slaves, the whole lot.
 But I don't support burning.
 I don't support arson.
 I would rather that these buildings weren't standing, so on some level I understand.
 I just don't like the idea of that.
 Maybe that is wishy-washy of me, because I don't want those buildings standing if they are going to hurt anyone.
 And the ALF has never hurt mice nor mare.

 She has been accused of having had advance knowledge of one ALF action.
 During the 1995 trial of Rod Coronado, in connection with an arson attack at Michigan State University (MSU), U.S. Attorney Michael Dettmer alleged that Newkirk had arranged, in advance of the attack, to have Coronado send her stolen documents from the university and a videotape of the action.

 Public image

+Newkirk is known, in particular, for the media stunts that she organizes to draw attention to animal-protection issues.
+In her will, for example, she has asked that her skin be turned into wallets, her feet into umbrella stands, and her flesh into "Newkirk Nuggets", then grilled on a barbecue.
+"We are complete press sluts", she told The New Yorker in 2003: "It is our obligation.
+We would be worthless if we were just polite and didn't make any waves."

-Newkirk and her cause provoke strong feelings, both positive and negative.
-Specter, who did not see eye to eye with her, wrote:
+Newkirks' actions have caused strong feelings, both positive and negative.
+Michael Specter, who did not see eye to eye with her, wrote:

 Newkirk is well read, and she can be witty.
 When she is not proselytizing, denouncing, or attacking the ninety-nine per cent of humanity that sees the world differently from the way she does, she is good company.
 After years of detestable public behavior, however, she has the popular image of a monster.
 Whenever I mentioned her name to friends, they would recoil.
 And she becomes more disliked with every peta [sic] stunt; she can't walk through an airport without accosting any woman who is wearing fur.
 She no longer takes vacations in tropical or poor countries like Mexico, because "I spend the whole time rescuing animals from their horrid owners."

 Specter also questioned her about a 2003 letter that she wrote to Palestinian leader Yasser Arafat to protest the use of a donkey as a suicide bomber.
 "We are named People for the Ethical Treatment of Animals", she replied.
 "There are plenty of other groups that worry about the humans."